voxeet/comms-sdk-dotnet/docs/documentation/unity/visualscripting.md

 ### On Invalid Token Error Event

-Emitted when the access token is invalid or has expired, [error](xref:DolbyIO.Comms.DolbyIOSDK.InvalidTokenError).
+Emitted when the access token is invalid or has expired.

 <div style="text-align:center">
     <img style="padding:25px 0" src="~/images/nodes/event-token-error.png" width="250px">